ansible/ansible/docs/docsite/rst/playbooks_loops.rst

 ``with_sequence`` generates a sequence of items.
 You can specify a start, end, and an optional step value.

-Arguments should be specified as key=value pairs string.
-If supplied, the 'format' is a printf style string.
+Arguments should be specified as key=value pairs strings.
+If supplied, the 'format' is a printf-style format string.

-Simple/shortcut form of arguments string is also accepted: ``[start-]end[/stride][:format]``.
+A simple shortcut form of the arguments string is also accepted: ``[start-]end[/stride][:format]``.

 Numerical values can be specified in decimal, hexadecimal (0x3f8) or octal (0600).
 Negative numbers are not supported.
 This works as follows::